nuxeo/nuxeo-drive/DEVELOPERS.rst

-  pip install --user -r requirements.txt pip install --user -r unix-requirements.txt pip install --user -r mac-requirements.txt
+  pip install --user -r requirements.txt pip install --user -r unix-requirements.txt pip install --user -r mac-requirements.txt		# OS X only

 To run the Nuxeo Drive client from your source folder use the following settings::